Carrboro Celebrates Black History Month

 Learn more at http://townofcarrboro.org/CivicAlerts.aspx?AID=1596

 Meeting agendas and updates are issued from the Town Clerk’s Office.
 To receive these by email or text, sign up for Carrboro Town News at townofcarrboro.org/signup

 Civic involvement is a valued tradition in our community.
 Reach the Town Council with your ideas, views and questions at email@example.com

 The Town Council will meet virtually at 7 p.m.
 Tuesday, Feb.
-9, to consider an agenda https://bit.ly/3rx4C1X also available at carrboro.legistar.com
+9, to consider an agenda at https://bit.ly/3rx4C1X and also available at carrboro.legistar.com

 To view, livestream at carrboro.legistar.com OR YouTube.com/CarrboroNC OR Cable TV 18 (in Carrboro).
 To speak at the meeting email firstname.lastname@example.org